>

 Learning Outcomes of the Course Unit

-2) By learning the theoretical framework of propaganda, one can develop message strategies that could be effective on the target audience.
+2) By understanding the theoretical foundation of propaganda, one can develop message strategies that can effectively influence the target audience.

 3) It addresses the development and impacts of communication technologies.